 A backyard barbeque is one of the best parts of summer; hanging out with your friends and family in the sunshine, a cool refreshing drink in one hand and a burger hot off the grill in the other.

-So, a question arises: how can I barbecue in eco-friendly way?
+So, a question arises: how can I barbecue in an Eco-friendly way?

 There are several ways to go green while barbecuing.
 Keep reading to learn how: